Marshall Nelson

-Marshall Lance Nelson (born 31 January 1994) is an Australian-Belgian professional basketball player for the Rockingham Flames of the NBL1 West.
-Debuting in the State Basketball League (SBL) in 2014 for the Perth Redbacks, Nelson went on to play three seasons of college basketball in the United States and has played in Sweden and Iceland.
-He has had two stints in the National Basketball League (NBL), first with the Illawarra Hawks as a development player between 2017 and 2019 and then with the Cairns Taipans as an injury replacement during the 2021–22 season.
-He played his sixth season with the Redbacks in 2021 and helped them win the SBL championship in 2017.
-He holds a Belgian passport.
+Marshall Lance Nelson (born 31 January 1994) is an Australian-Belgian professional basketball player for the Kalamunda Eastern Suns of the NBL1 West.
+He began his career with the Perth Redbacks in the State Basketball League (SBL) before playing three seasons of college basketball in the United States for the Community College of Rhode Island and Wayland Baptist University.
+In 2017, he joined the Illawarra Hawks of the National Basketball League (NBL) as a development player, where he spent two seasons.
+He made a return to the NBL in the 2021–22 season, joining the Cairns Taipans as an injury replacement.
+He has also played in Sweden, Iceland and Italy.

+Nelson helped the Redbacks win the SBL championship in 2017, and in 2022, he helped the Rockingham Flames win the NBL1 West championship and the NBL1 National championship.

 Early life

 Nelson was born in the U.S. state of Minnesota and moved to Perth, Western Australia, when he was four years old.
 He attended Lesmurdie Senior High School and played in the Western Australian Basketball League (WABL) for the Kalamunda Eastern Suns as a junior.